CyanolabFreiburg/Syntney/README.md

 The workflow was originally developed to work with the output of a GLASSgo sRNA search as list of trustable hologous sequences.
 Further the synteny of unknown sequences e.g. from a BLAST search can be scored.
-To score sequences the header in the input FASTA file needs to start with the NCBI accession number followed by a : and the starting position of the hit in the genome.
+To score sequences, the header in the input FASTA file needs to start with the NCBI accession number followed by a : and the starting position of the hit in the genome.